ibmresilient/resilient-community-apps/fn_exchange/README.md

   - Example/"One/with, both"/Folder

 * Multiple folder paths can be specified by separating them with commas and following the above rules.

 #### Information as Data-tables or Artifacts
-#### Information as Data-tables or Artifacts

-* Information extracted from emails and meetings can now be either added as artifacts (legacy) or to data-tables present in the Exchange tab of an Incident.
-This behavior can be changed by toggling the `enable_write_to_datatables` option found in the Post processing scripts of the workflows.

-* For more information on specific function inputs, check the tooltips.
 * Information extracted from emails and meetings can now be either added as artifacts (legacy) or to data-tables present in the Exchange tab of an Incident.
 This behavior can be changed by toggling the `enable_write_to_datatables` option found in the Post processing scripts of the workflows.

 * For more information on specific function inputs, check the tooltips.